FOUNDED BY WOMEN IN STEM, FOR WOMEN IN STEM

 OUR SPONSORS & SUPPORTERS

-We would like to acknowledge generous support from our current sponsors the Department of the Prime Minister and Cabinet (Women’s Leadership and Development Program Grant) and Brandon BioCatalyst.
+We would like to acknowledge the generous support of our current sponsors: the Department of the Prime Minister and Cabinet (Women’s Leadership and Development Program Grant) and Brandon BioCatalyst.

-We would also like to recognise past support from the Centre for Eye Research Australia and Department of Industry, Innovation and Science (Women in STEM and Entrepreneurship Grant).
+We would also like to recognise the past support from the Department of Industry, Innovation and Science (Women in STEM and Entrepreneurship Grant) and the Centre for Eye Research Australia.